Small Business Licenses and Permits: Three Levels

 Tax Registration and Permits

-The law requires certain types of businesses to obtain an Employer Identification Number (EIN) or federal tax identification number.
-Such businesses include corporations, general partnerships, or almost any business with employees.
+The law requires certain businesses to obtain an Employer Identification Number (EIN) or federal tax identification number.
+Such companies include corporations, general partnerships, or almost any business with employees.
 An EIN acts as your tax registration by allowing the IRS to tax your business appropriately.

 Depending on your state and type of business, you may need to register with your local and state government for additional tax permits.
 This could include your sales tax permit (which we’ll discuss in the next section) or permits for withholding income taxes.
 You can find all tax permits required by your state by visiting your state government’s website.